Intermountain Health logo

 What are the Ethical and Religious Directives?

-The Ethical and Religious Directives for Catholic Health Care Services, often called the ERDs or the Directives, offer moral guidance on various aspects of healthcare delivery.
+The Ethical and Religious Directives for Catholic Health Care Services, often called the ERDs or the Directives, reinforce the commitment to continue the ministry to serve the sick and, offer moral guidance on various aspects of healthcare delivery.
 The Directives can be found on the website of the United States Conference of Catholic Bishops.

-The social responsibility of Catholic healthcare is guided by five essential principles:
+Catholic healthcare is guided by seven core commitments:

 We give particular attention to the health care needs of the poor, the uninsured, the underinsured, and those on the margins of society.
 We advocate and work towards a health care delivery system that provides adequate health care for the poor.